LovelaceAcademy/PlutusExperience/modules/01-plutus-playground/README.md

 ## Getting Started

-In this episode we will introduce you to Cardano EUTxO, Nix and we'll play in Plutus Playground.
+In this module we will introduce you to Cardano EUTxO, Nix and we'll play in Plutus Playground.

 To run this presentation type (you will need [nix](https://nixos.org)):